OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### What are app extensions?

+Together with iOS 8, Apple introduced App Extensions.
 According to [Apple App Extension Programming Guide](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/index.html#//apple_ref/doc/uid/TP40014214-CH20-SW1), app extensions let apps offer custom functionality and content to users while they’re interacting with other apps or the system.
 In order to do this, they implement specific, well scoped tasks like, for example, define what happens after the user clicks on the "Share" button and selects some app or action, provide the content for a Today widget or enable a custom keyboard.

 Depending on the task, the app extension will have a particular type (and only one), the so-called extension points.
 Some notable ones are: